SwampJeet/freefoia/README.md

 ## SEC Scraper

-This script scrapes subdirectories and downloads .txt files from SEC directories.
+This script scrapes subdirectories and downloads .txt files within.
 It is designed to handle network failures and can resume from where it left off.
+Read a user experience and how simple it is to use here ( https://x.com/0x3ny/status/1797809707593424970 )

 ## Prerequisites